-3.1.2 A Comparison of Witchcraft, Magic and Sorcery in African Philosophy harms with evil intentions and some African scholars like Mbiti (1980) has observed that, in African traditional societies, it is possible for witchcraft to be transferred from one generation to the other, meaning that an offspring could learn to practice it from a parent.
-Witches are regarded in African traditional thought as people who oppose the natural order of harmonious community life, anything wrong or bad both in that society or in the world originates from witchcraft (ibid,p12).
+3.5 A Comparison of Witchcraft, Magic and Sorcery in African Philosophy

+As we have earlier noted, witches are selfish individuals who use mystical powers to cause harm on other individuals.
+The witch kills and harms with evil intentions and some African scholars like Mbiti (1980) has observed that, in African traditional societies, it is possible for witchcraft to be transferred from one generation to the other, meaning that an offspring could learn to practice it from a parent.
+Witches are regarded in African traditional thought as people who oppose the natural order of harmonious community life, anything wrong or bad both in that society or in the world originates from witchcraft (Mbiti 1980: 12).
 These include illnesses, hardships or misfortune of any kind.
-In fact, the African believes that nothing happens without a spiritual connotation, and since witches are responsible for spiritually inflicting harm on others, most of the misfortunes are traceable to them, with the exception of those coming as punishment from a certain spirit being or another, someone immediately suspects evil magic as soon as something goes wrong in his life, and this is witchcraft which may be a manifestation of mystical forces that may be inborn or inherited (Mbiti 1977, p165).
-Witchcraft is a suspicious phenomenon in African traditional belief system, making it the possible culprit for any kind of mishap or misfortune in the life of the individual.
+In fact, the African believes that nothing happens without a spiritual connotation, and since witches are responsible for spiritually inflicting harm on others, most of the misfortunes are traceable to them, with the exception of those coming as punishment from a certain spirit being or another.